 Your eLearning course has been created, tested, and approved.
-Now it’s time to have your learners take the course.
+Now it’s time for your learners to take the course.

 Most often in the world of eLearning, this means exporting your file and uploading the course to an LMS (Learning Management System).
-During the export process, make sure you work with your client to know the exact settings they prefer for tracking within their LMS.
+During the export process, make sure you work with your client to know the exact settings they prefer for tracking.

 Once the course is distributed and users begin taking the course, pay close attention to see if any issues arise.

-OUTPUT: At the end of the Implementation phase, your eLearning course is available in the system for users to begin completing.
+OUTPUT: At the end of the Implementation phase, your eLearning course is available in the LMS for users to begin completing.

 After the eLearning course is designed, developed, and implemented, you want to make sure it’s doing its job.
-Is this course effective?
-Are there any confusing modules?
+Is the course effective?
+Are your learners confused?

 The Evaluation phase is all about gathering important information to see if the course needs to be revised and improved.

-One unique feature of the ADDIE model is that it’s built to be a continuous cycle.
-That is, you gather feedback in this final phase, and plop it right back into the beginning Analysis phase, which starts an entire new iteration of your end-product.
+One unique feature of the ADDIE model is that it can be used as a continuous cycle.
+For example – you gather feedback in the final Evaluation phase.
+Then plop it right back into the beginning Analysis phase, which starts an entirely new iteration of your end-product.
 Pretty neat.

 OUTPUT: At the end of the Evaluation phase, you should have detailed information about what you need to revise or improve for this course or future courses.